Updated September 2014

 Enhancing Student Education

-- 2 students from Decatur County are currently studying at KU Medical Center.
+- 1 student from Decatur County is studying at KU Medical Center.

 - Decatur County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 3 KU Medical Center graduates live and/or practice in Decatur County.

 - 2 health care providers have been placed in Decatur County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - Hospitalization has been identified as a teachable moment in which patients may be more likely to quit smoking.
 Decatur Health Systems, Inc. is one of 35 Kansas hospitals participating in Kan Quit II, a study that provides smoking cessation counseling, treatment and case management services to inpatients.
 The study then evaluates the effectiveness of the smoking cessation services.
 The project is led by Edward Ellerbeck, MD, MPH and is sponsored by the National Cancer Institute and the National Institutes of Health.